 Operating System: The operating system (OS) requirement is Windows 10 or Apple Mac OS Mojave and above (Chromebooks and Windows 10 Lean OS are not supported.)
 In all operating systems, always make sure that you continue to install system updates as they become available.

-Processor: Any Intel i5 or i7 processor or AMD processor 2 GHz or faster is strongly recommended.
+Processor: Any Intel i5/i7 processor or AMD processor (2 GHz or faster) is strongly recommended.

-Memory (RAM): 8 GB or more for Windows 10 and Apple operating systems.
+Memory (RAM): 8 GB or more for Windows 10 and Mac operating systems.
 In general, more memory will provide faster response from your laptop.

 Hard Drive: A minimum of 250 GB for programs, documents, media and spare storage.

 USB Removable Drive(s): These are also known as ‘thumb drives', ‘jump drives', ‘memory keys' or ‘flash drives', and are highly recommended for backing up your documents.
 They are available in almost any size.
 The recommended size is 32 GB or more.
 The size of the drive would be dependent on your individual needs.
 Use of an external hard drive is another method to back up your data.

 You may choose to use an antivirus program other than the one provided by the College of Law, but you should be aware that not all antivirus programs are compatible with other provided software.
 The Office of Information Technology reserves the right to deny network access to any computer not meeting this requirement.